 Use Apps.
 Let’s go back to Target.
 Use their app to save some money potentially.
 There are other great apps like Fetch and Ibotta.
 I use both.
 Also, stores like Dollar General, Family Dollar, CVS, and Walgreens make it so easy to get coupons and deals in their stores.

 Take Advantages Of Coupons.
 I know many who use coupons to save money when living on one income.
-I am not a fan of coupons, but if you have time and love a good game, check out my blog post all about couponing.
+I am not a fan of coupons, but if you have time and love a good game, check out my blog post about couponing.

 Basic Money Saving Tips For Living on One Income